GRINGOLOCO7/2048Game/README.md

 - **Stack** (linked list-based): Storing past grid states.
 - **Dictionary**: Managing key game features.
 - **Set**: Use a set to keep track of empty celleces (tiles with value 0)
+- **Tree**: Used in the tree-based move suggestion system.

 ## Algorithms

 - **Merge Algorithm**: Sum two cells adjacent in the same direction of movement.
 - **Random Number Generator Algorithm**: Generate random numbers in the grid.
 - **Move Algorithm**: Move the grid in the specified direction.
+- **Sorting Algorithms (QuickSort and Bubble Sort)**: Used in ranking system to sort the high scores.

 ## Code Structure Explanation

-The code is organized into several components to enhance readability and maintainability.
+The code is organized into several components to enhance readability and maintainability. main.py: The entry point of the game.
+It initializes the GameBoard and runs the main game loop. src folder: Contains various modules and classes: game_class.py: Contains the GameBoard class with methods for game mechanics. stack.py: Implements the Stack class for undo functionality. tree_class.py: Defines the TreePossibilities class for move suggestions.

 ### `GameBoard` Class